MicWhi/Cat-API-Game/README.md

 # Battle of the Cutest Game

 As per the assignment, data (in the form of images) was retrieved from the API endpoint at thecatapi.com.
+A Flask server was then used to display an HTML & CSS webpage containing the game with Python used for the backend.

-The user is then displayed 2 images and must decide which image is cuter.
+On the page, the user is shown 2 images and must decide which image is cuter.

 The "Cutie Pie" is the image displayed on the left, which is the reigning cutest.